rawansuww/clinic-booking/README.md

 # Clinic Booking REST API using Gin and Gorm

-This is the code submission for Assessment #1 at CX using Golang, GinGonic and GORM.
+This is the code submission for Assessment #1 using Golang, GinGonic and GORM.

 How to use: